NodeScriptLang/guides/src/guide/tutorials/working-with-lists.md

 Sorting and grouping are the two very common operations on the lists of objects.
 In NodeScript those are trivial and don't require much explanation (assuming you've followed us so far).

  <iframe width="100%" height="640" src="https://embed.nodescript.dev/?graphId=37tCV8Xh1FqXI3jb&theme=auto&zoom=.8" title="Sort 2" frameborder="0" allowfullscreen></iframe>

+**Assignments:**

+- Try changing `key` in Array / Group By Key from `role` to `gender`.
+Observe how both the number of groups and the contents of each group change.

+- Try sorting the users by their date of birth.